close up of someone's crossed legs balancing a laptop computer in their lap

 The numbers of children and young people referred to the Tavistock and Portman’s Gender Identity Development Service (GIDS) – the only NHS funded service for young people with gender related distress in England and Wales – have risen markedly over the last decade, resulting in lengthy waiting times and uncertainty for young people and their families.
 Additionally, GIDS, as well as many other international paediatric centres, have published papers documenting a marked increase in referrals of adolescent birth-registered females over recent years and an over-representation of children with autism or autistic spectrum traits.
 Recent NICE reviews on the medical treatment of these children highlighted a lack of evidence of effectiveness and low quality of the published literature.
 There is also a lack of evidence on outcomes for these children and adolescents and no published data on presentation in primary care.

-This study aims to utilise linked primary and secondary data from the Clinical Practice Research Datalink (CPRD) to answer the following research questions in order to provide children and families information on outcomes and inform future service provision:
+This study aimed to utilise linked primary and secondary data from the Clinical Practice Research Datalink (CPRD) to answer the following research questions (RQ) in order to provide children and families information on outcomes and inform future service provision:

 RQ1 – What is the incidence of children with gender dysphoria and how has this changed over time?